UdeS-CoBIUS/TranscriptOrthology/README.md

   -tsm TSMVALUE, --tsmvalue TSMVALUE
                         an integer(1|2|3|4|5|6) that refers to the transcript similarity measure
+  -const CONSTRAINT, --constraint CONSTRAINT
+                        an integer(0|1), constraint for the selection of recent paralogs similarity measure
   -outf OUTPUTFOLDER, --outputfolder OUTPUTFOLDER
                         the output folder to store the results</code></pre>